 “As a Field Service Representative, I combine the shared resources of Dowty Propellers’ FSR network – experts located in 25 sites around the world – with my experience working for operators in the region, to ensure our propellers are flight-ready,” he explained.
 “This includes expert guidance from maintenance, repair and logistics support to resource tracking, performance monitoring and troubleshooting.”

-On-site support includes repairs or replacement of the leading-edge guard (the nickel-aluminum component that protects the propeller blade’s leading edge) from foreign object damage, and maintenance of the de-icing boot (the electrically-heated device that prevents ice accumulation on the propeller).
+On-site support includes repairs or replacement of the leading-edge guard (the nickel-aluminium component that protects the propeller blade’s leading edge) from foreign object damage, and maintenance of the de-icing boot (the electrically-heated device that prevents ice accumulation on the propeller).

 Such repair functionality is made possible by the field service representatives’ full release and certification approval, backed by Dowty Propellers’ role as the propeller system design authority and type certificate holder.